-It took me a while to process all the photos from Nara Japan.
-I shot more landscape stuff despite it being the middle of the day.
-Everything here is also shot on the Sony A7r.
+It took me a while to process all the photos from Nara, Japan.
+Despite it being the middle of the day, I shot more landscape stuff.
+Everything here was also shot on the Sony A7r.

-Usually sunsets or sunrises are when most photographers like to shoot landscapes, but it’s not always necessary.
-Just a lot more of a challenge to post processes when trying to get the colors and saturation correct compared to sunset when the sky can change the scene to the most wild colors.
+Usually, sunsets or sunrises are when most photographers like to shoot landscapes, but it’s not always necessary.
+It is just a lot more of a challenge to post processes when trying to get the colors and saturation correct compared to sunset when the sky can change the scene to the wildest colors.

 Nara Japan And The Todai-Ji Temple

 Nara is a little outside of Kyoto.
-It’s sort of this ancient Buddhist sanctuary where deer roam freely fearless of people.
-It’s an amazing place to shoot some iconic photography of Japan.
+It’s an ancient Buddhist sanctuary where deer roam freely, fearless of people.
+It’s an amazing place to shoot iconic Japanese photography.

-Nara also houses the Todai-ji temple which is the world’s largest wooden building.
+Nara also houses the Todai-ji temple, the world’s largest wooden building.
 The Buddhist Hall Diabutsu also holds the world’s largest bronze statue of Buddha Vairocana.
-It really is quite the site.
+It is quite the site.

 Deer Walking Freely Among The Sakura

-I grabbed this shot as a deer was feeding under a Sakura on my way to the Todai-ji temple.
+I grabbed this shot as a deer fed under a Sakura on my way to the Todai-ji temple.

-I gave it more of an HDR feel since the colors of the scene weren’t great, to begin with.
-I’ve noticed tone mapping images in Photomatix or by hand tend to help the colors pop a little more.
-In this photo, I used Photoshop’s ‘Shadows/Highlights’ tool.
-As well as Color Efex Pro’s ‘Low Key’ filter.
+I gave it more of an HDR feel since the colors of the scene weren’t great to begin with.
+Tone-mapping images in Photomatix or by hand tends to help the colors pop more.
+I used Photoshop’s ‘Shadows/Highlights’ tool in this photo, as well as Color Efex Pro’s ‘Low Key’ filter.

 The To-Ji Temple Of Kyoto

 This is the most beautiful place I’ve ever been.
-It’d be hard to capture it in a photograph but I’ll certainly be posting more shots soon.
+It’d be hard to capture it in a photograph, but I’ll certainly post more shots soon.

-At night they light up the cherry blossoms set around the largest wooden tower in Japan, and as far as I know, is the largest five-story Pagoda in the world.
+At night, they light up the cherry blossoms set around the largest wooden tower in Japan, which is also, as far as I know, the largest five-story Pagoda in the world.

 My apartment was about a three-minute walk from here.